Ryan Speier

 Ryan Andrew Speier (born July 24, 1979) is an American former right-handed professional baseball pitcher.
 He played with the Colorado Rockies for his entire Major League Baseball (MLB) career, from 2005 when he was called up to July 24, 2009 when he was designated for assignment.

 Early life

 High school

-Speier was a standout pitcher at West Springfield High School in Springfield, Virginia along with Joe Saunders and Borchers Ina Vineyard.
+Speier was a standout pitcher at West Springfield High School in Springfield, Virginia along with Joe Saunders.

 College

 Speier attended Radford University in Virginia, where he was a standout pitcher for the Highlanders baseball team.
 In 2001, he played collegiate summer baseball for the Bourne Braves of the Cape Cod Baseball League (CCBL).
 Speier set a league record with 16 saves, and allowed only 10 hits, one walk, and one earned run in his 20 innings of relief.
 He was inducted into the CCBL Hall of Fame in 2013.
 Speier was signed by the Rockies in 2001 as an undrafted free agent.